 Many argue about the origins of Bobotie.
 Back to the Roman times, a similar dish with layers of meat and spices was described by Roman writer Apicius.
 The Dutch, however, recorded a bobotie recipe in 1609 and brought it to South Africa.
 Then the Cape Malay community spiced it up to what bobotie is today.

 2. Biltong and Droëwors (Dried Sausage)

 Biltong and Droëwors are cured meat consumed as tasty snacks.
-This delicacy is culturally associated with watching rugby, cricket, and football (soccer), the most popular sports in the country, or while traveling on long road trips.
+This local delicacy is culturally associated with watching rugby, cricket, and football (soccer), the most popular sports in the country, or while traveling on long road trips.

 - The meat blend must always be a majority of roughly ground beef.
 Pork and lamb may be added for flavor and consistency.